Fredson04/streamlit_multiple_choice_template/README.md

 # Streamlit Multiple Choice Quiz App
-This app is a simple addition to the project by [linkedin](https://www.linkedin.com/in/hugoalmeidamoreira/).
+This app is a simple addition to the project by user [HugoAlmeidaMoreira](https://github.com/HugoAlmeidaMoreira).
 Its a multiple choice quiz that allows for questions to have multiple answers that all need to be submitted.
 Feel free to use my code.
 The following is the original readme:
 # Streamlit Quiz App